Im-Rises/travelling_salesman_problem_lp/README.md

 Sydney -> S.C.G. -> Carrara -> Gabba -> Riverway Stadium -> Cazaly's Stadium -> Marrara Oval -> Traeger Park -> Perth Stadium -> Adelaide Oval -> Eureka Stadium -> Kardinia Park -> Docklands -> M.C.G. -> York Park -> Bellerive Oval -> Manuka Oval -> Sydney
 ```

-### Routing implementation
+## Routing implementation

-To verify the app output result.
-We create a file named `example_with_routings.py` that will solve our tsp problem but
+To verify the app output result from the linear program.
+We created a file named `example_with_routings.py` that will
+solve our tsp problem but
 by using routing.

 Output :